arcnmx/i2c-rs/README.md

 [![travis-badge][]][travis] [![release-badge][]][cargo] [![docs-badge][]][docs] [![license-badge][]][license]

-`i2c` is a providing crate providing traits for working with an I2C bus.
+`i2c` is a crate providing traits for working with an I2C bus.

 ## Implementations

+The generic traits in `i2c` must be implemented by an I2C master/driver in order to be used:

 - [i2c-linux](https://crates.io/crates/i2c-linux) with the `i2c` feature.
 - [i2c-i2cdev](https://crates.io/crates/i2c-i2cdev) for the [i2cdev](https://crates.io/crates/i2cdev) crate.